Ada-Developers-Academy/core-pses/07/reshape-a-matrix.md

 ##### !placeholder

-Steps to solve a subproblem
+List logical steps to solve the problem

 ##### !end-placeholder